-Section 5: Conclusions
+Section 5: Disability Forward

-We require approaches that, to borrow and rework a phrase from Alison Kafer, bend the world to meet our bodyminds, rather than bend our bodyminds to meet the world.
+We require approaches that, to rework a phrase from Alison Kafer, bend the world to meet our bodyminds, rather than bend our bodyminds to meet the world.
 We find disabled approaches to dimensionality expressed in the creative arts and in disability futurity to be an answer to the limits and lack of 3D experience provided in current infrastructure.
-Projects like Kinetic Light, where artistic director and wheelchair dance Alice Shepphard (2016) designed a set surface for wheelchair dance performance where chair dancers use momentum and each other on the surface's curves for 3D movement, show creative possibility.
-Performances by groups like Sins Invalid showcase relationality to each other and the world, with a commitment to intersectional disability justice; they use multidisciplinary performance and workshops to promote social justice.
+Projects like Kinetic Light, where artistic director and wheelchair dancer Alice Shepphard (2016) designed a set surface for wheelchair dance performance where chair dancers use momentum and each other on the surface's curves for 3D movement, show creative possibilities.
+Performances by groups like Sins Invalid showcase relationality to each other and the world, with a commitment to intersectional disability justice; they use multidisciplinary performance and workshops to promote social justice and continually center marginalized disabled people, especially Black, indigenous, and queer disabled artists.